coreboot/coreboot/Documentation/soc/cavium/cn81xx/index.md

 are unlocked and the contents are flushed to DRAM.
 Locked cachelines are never evicted.

-The CAR setup is done in '''bootblock_custom.S''' and thus doesn't use the common aarch64 '''bootblock.S''' code.
+The CAR setup is done in `bootblock_custom.S` and thus doesn't use the common aarch64 `bootblock.S` code.

 ## DRAM setup